rust-lang/rust/text/0000-argument-lifetimes.md

 Instead:

-- If a lowercase lifetime variable occurs anywhere in the signature, it is *always bound* by the function (as if it were in the `<>` bindings).
+- If a lifetime appears that is not already in scope, it is taken to be a new binding, treated as a parameter to the function.
-- If an uppercase lifetime variable occurs, it is *always a reference* to a lifetime bound by the immediate containing `impl` header, and thus must occur in that header.
-- It is illegal for the return type to mention any lowercase lifetime variables that do not occur in at least one argument.
+- If an argument has exactly one elided lifetime, you can refer to that lifetime by the argument's name preceded by `'`.
+Otherwise, it is not permitted to use that lifetime name (unless it is already in scope, which generates a warning).
 - As with today's elision rules, lifetimes that appear *only* within `Fn`-style bounds or trait object types are bound in higher-rank form (i.e., as if you'd written them using a `for<'a>`).